Rays vs. Rangers Player Props Betting Odds

-Player prop bet odds for Wander Franco, Marcus Semien and others are available when the Tampa Bay Rays host the Texas Rangers at Tropicana Field on Saturday (at 4:10 PM ET).
+Player prop bet options for Wander Franco, Marcus Semien and others are listed when the Tampa Bay Rays host the Texas Rangers at Tropicana Field on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!